Home > Tours > Europe Tours > Turkey Tours > A Taste of Turkey - Istanbul to Cappadocia

 The trip ends after breakfast at our hotel in Goreme.

 Our trip begins in Istanbul.
-As Constantinople, the city was the capital of both the Byzantine and Ottoman Empires, so today it is steeped in history and fascinating architecture.
+As Constantinople, the city was the capital of the Roman, Byzantine and Ottoman Empires, so today it is steeped in history and fascinating architecture.
 Geographically, the city straddles Europe and Asia and because of this, it was an important stop on the old Silk Road and a melting pot of different cultures which is demonstrated in its gastronomy.
-Turkish food is a hearty mix of Middle Eastern, Asian and Balkan style dishes that range from barbecued meat kebabs to vine leaf wrapped vegetable and rice parcels.
+Turkish food is a hearty mix of Middle Eastern, Asian, Mediterranean and Balkan style dishes that range from barbecued meat kebabs to vine leaf wrapped vegetable and rice parcels.

-For those arriving on time our Leader plans to meet you in the hotel reception at 7pm for the welcome meeting and for those that wish, there is the chance to go out for dinner.
-There are no other activities planned today, so you are free to arrive in Istanbul at any time, if you miss the briefing, your Tour Leader will inform you of any essential information as soon as you catch up.
+There are no other activities planned today, so you are free to arrive in Istanbul at any time.
+If you miss the briefing, your tour leader will inform you of any essential information as soon as you catch up.

 Heading out on foot, we walk to the Sultanahmet district, passing through historic Istanbul's lively and colourful streets to reach the hub of Sultanahmet Square.
 Also known as the Hippodrome of Constantinople the square was used for chariot racing in the Roman era; nowadays it's more sedate with a number of landmarks including the Serpentine Column, Obelisk of Theodosius and the Walled Obelisk.
 We have a guided tour of the square, ending up at its most famous building the impressive Sultanahmet Blue Mosque, one of the most widely recognized sites in Istanbul, which still dominates the skyline to this day.